 The programme is designed to recognise and develop higher-level professional learning that takes place in the context of work undertaken as a commercial airline pilot and integrates required and key aspects of this professional role.
 Those undertaking the course will be required to reflect on their professional learning as a source of evidence of meeting programme and module learning outcomes.
 For example, sources of evidence of higher-level professional learning will include the Recurrent Review, Voyage Reports, Air Safety Reports, Safety and Emergency Procedures, Crew and Resources Management.
 Many aspects of the programme are negotiable to enable it to reflect the specific context of an individual's professional pilot practice.
 The programme is designed to enable professional pilots to develop a claim for recognition of their prior learning and thus to gain academic credit that can count towards the degree.

-Professional Practitioner Inquiry – 30 credits at level 6 This module requires professional pilots to identify a project proposal for an area of their own or others' practice that can be improved and will support the development of appropriate methods of inquiry as a basis for thinking about the kind of improvement that might be made.
+This module requires professional pilots to identify a project proposal for an area of your own or others' practice that can be improved and will support the development of appropriate methods of inquiry as a basis for thinking about the kind of improvement that might be made.
 The module will also support the development of appropriate approaches to designing and planning the final Advanced Pilot Aviation Project.

 The delivery of this programme will be through a 'blended learning approach', which will incorporate learning and teaching which is primarily based in the workplace.
 You will be actively engaged in new learning and practical experience through undertaking work-based project activity in the workplace, supported by the employer and workplace mentor.
 Tutors will support learning through a variety of modes such as formal teaching, workplace experience, on-line and blended learning.